DeviSriPrasad9999/Auto-Form-Fill-Extension/README.md

 # Auto-Form-Fill-Extension
-This extension can be used to auto select all the select fields in Ionic Applications.
-Just need to upload it to the chrome.
+This extension can be used to Auto Fill all the form fields in Ionic Applications.
+Just need to upload it to the chrome extensions by turning on developer mode.